Asian Pacific American Systemwide Alliance (APASA)

 2015 - Marcia Gee Riley

 The recipients of these awards shall have made a positive impact on the campus community.
-A panel of APASA steering committee members will select winners based on nominees' professional contributions to UC Berkeley, contributions to programs or projects which positively impact students, staff, and/or faculty, and support of the mission of APASA.
+A panel of APASA steering committee members will select winners based on nominees' professional contributions to UC Berkeley, contributions to programs or projects that positively impact students, staff, and/or faculty, and support of the mission of APASA.

 Past Recipients